Candy is arguably the most important resource in Pokémon Go, enabling you to power up and evolve your Pokémon and thus strengthen them in the process.

 The best way is, unfortunately, through grinding out those catches.

-It's worth noting that, now and again, seasonal updates look to increase the rates of some drops, such as Candy during Pokémon Go's Halloween event, so be sure to keep an eye on game updates to increase your stock.
+It's worth noting that, now and again, seasonal updates look to increase the rates of some drops, such as double Candy during Pokémon Go's Halloween event, so be sure to keep an eye on game updates to increase your stock.

-Get extra Candy from using Berries in battle
+Using Berries in battle

 As part of the Gen 2 Pokémon update, new Berries were added, introducing new effects when encountering wild Pokémon.
 One of these is the Pinap Berries, which will double the amount of Candy you receive if your next catch attempt succeeds.